Getting started with Yokan

 to finalize the client.

-This program can be called as follows (changing the address and the database id as needed).
+This program can be called as follows (changing the address as needed).